AriNguyen/Generating_Text_Machine/README.md

 # Generating Text using Bidirectional Long Short-Term Memmory (LSTM) & Word2Vec</br>
 In this project, I utilize Bidirectional LSTM & Word2vec to learn the writers' choice of words and sentences in their literary works.<br/>
-In experiment 1, I use "Alice's Adventures in Wonderland" by Lewis Carroll as dataset.
-"THE SONNETS" by William Shakespeare" is used in experiment 2.
+I use "Alice's Adventures in Wonderland" by Lewis Carroll as dataset in experiment 1 and "THE SONNETS" by William Shakespeare" in experiment 2.
 The full text of these 2 literature can be found in **text** folder.
 You can download the files from [Project Gutenberg](https://www.gutenberg.org/) library where this literature is no longer protected by copyright.<br/>

 **Step 1: Train word predicting model**<br/>
 - save/words_vocab.pkl: hold [words, vocabs, vocab_to_int, int_to_vocab]<br/>